Thinking about how to start a classical education at home is intimidating.

 When should you work on memory work?
 Some families find doing memory work at breakfast works best.
-Others do a morning circle time while other prefer lunch time.
+Others do a morning circle time while others prefer lunchtime.
 You can even do memory work in the car!

 Once you have daily reading, math, and memory work settled into your routine, it’s time to begin filling out your language arts program.

-Add opinions, introductions and conclusions and voila… an essay!
+Add opinions, introductions, conclusions, and voila… an essay!

 History, Science, Fine Arts

-By this point we have the basic skill subjects and memorization settled.
-It’s time to add some fun into the school day!
+By this point, you have the basic skill subjects and memorization settled.
+It’s time to add some fun to the school day!

 Many history programs include geography.
 Since you’re already studying, say Italy, it’s a relatively easy matter to add in rivers, mountains, and major cities to your lessons.

-My children have absorbed most of their geography lessons through copying landforms, cities, and country boundaries onto their maps.
+My children have absorbed most of their geography lessons by copying landforms, cities, and country boundaries onto their maps.